katelloyd83/sound-fundamentals/modules/week-2/_posts/2019-12-30-conclusions.md

 ---
 title: Weekly Introduction
-module: 1
+module: 2
 toc: true
-topic: Week 1:&nbspWelcome
+topic: Weekly Conclusions
 ---

-# Weekly Conclusions

-## Next Week

-Next week
+Yeah!
+We have started working with a DAW.
+Next week we will continue looking at technical skills associated with working in DAWs.

+As always, if you have problems or questions, please utilize the available options discussed in the ["help" tab]({{site.baseurl}}/help).